ASHFAQPATWARI/ajardemo/README.md

 - `Reducers` for user handling
 - Usage of `MapStateToProps` for getting user object from store
 - Using `mapDispatchToProps` for setting user object in store on signup

+#### The code is hosted on github: https://github.com/ASHFAQPATWARI/ajardemo

 #### The application is hosted using gitlab at: [AJAR ONLINE DEMO](https://ashfaqpatwari.gitlab.io/ajardemo/)